The Honor Code of the Stony Brook University Renaissance School of Medicine

 We should consult more experienced members of the medical team when unsure of a course of action or at the request of a patient.
 Appropriate medical and/or personal information about patients should only be shared with health professionals directly involved or for educational purposes.

-The written medical record is important in communication between health care providers and effective patient care; it is also a legal document and available for patient review.
+The written medical record is important in communication between health care providers and in effective patient care; it is also a legal document and available for patient review.
 As such, it is crucial that we maintain the integrity of patients' medical care through accurate reporting of all pertinent information about which we have direct knowledge.
 Written medical documents, including electronic correspondence pertaining to patients and their care must be legible, truthful, complete and accurate to the best of our knowledge and abilities.
 To avoid an accidental breach of confidentiality, we will not discuss patient care in common areas.

 B. Respect for Faculty, Staff, Colleagues, and Hospital Personnel